WICG/scroll-to-text-fragment/README.md

 navigation, and be disabled in iframes.
 All text matching will be performed on word boundaries for security reasons (where possible).

-The targetText is delimited from the rest of the fragment using the `:~:` token to indicate that it is a _fragment directive_ that the user agent should process and then remove from the URL fragment that is exposed to the site.
+The text directive is delimited from the rest of the fragment using the `:~:` token to indicate that it is a _fragment directive_ that the user agent should process and then remove from the URL fragment that is exposed to the site.
 This change has been [proposed](https://github.com/whatwg/html/issues/4868) to the